 Deciding a career path and discovering personal strengths and weaknesses are what the college experience is all about, so choosing the right school is very important.
-For Geology student Kimberlee French, Castleton was a place that had it all– the size, the price, the major and the opportunity to play soccer.
+For Geology alumni Kimberlee French, Castleton was a place that had it all– the size, the price, the major and the opportunity to play soccer.

 “Castleton was the best place for me to be the person I wanted to be,” she said.

-Since enrolling French said Castleton still continues to impress her.
+Since enrolling, French said Castleton still continues to impress her.
 Both the faculty and staff treat every student with the same respect, a trait that she says is incredibly important.

 As for her choice of declaring Geology as her major, it came directly from her love of rocks.
 She loves the beauty and awe they radiate and sees them as much more than inanimate object.